codess-aus/AI-100/design.md

 You should not create only one utterance.
 An utterance represents a different way the user can perform the same function.
 Therefore you should create many utterances per intent.

+Regex entity: This represents an entity that uses a regular expression.
+A regular expression allows you to mark the part of text that represents, for example, the flight number.
+This allows the runtime prediction service to capture it from the rest of the text.

+A List entity: This requires that you list all the possible flight numbers during design-time.
+Where flight numbers vary, and there are over 50,000 flight numbers per day this becomes an impossible task.

+Composite entity: This requires that you create child entities.
+This is useful for an entity that has multiple parts.

+Simple entity.
+This entity type cannot identify flight numbers.

 ## 4. Design the compute infrastructure to support a solution

 ## 5. Design for data governance, compliance, integrity, and security